Oppanda: Cast

-Production and release
+Production

-The film was announced in May 2017 under the title Contract.
+The film was announced in November 2010 under the title Kontract.
 The filming began around September 2017.
+The film was initially conceived as a trilingual in Tamil and Telugu titled Iruvar Oppantham and Iddaru, respectively.
+However the other versions were dropped in favor of a dubbed release in Telugu.
 The film was wrapped before the pandemic by around March 2018.
 The film first had Arjun Sarja on board as the male lead.
 Radhika Kumaraswamy was cast later for the female lead character.
 The film later had JD Chakravarthy on board to play another lead character.
 The film was shot in Bengaluru, Mysuru, Hyderabad, and Bangkok.
-The 1st trailer of the film was released on 9 April 2021 and the second trailer was released on 15 October 2021.
-The release of the film got delayed multiple times and film the film was released on 11 February 2022.
 The film underwent a change in the title from Contract to Oppanda.

 Soundtrack

 The film's background score and the soundtracks are composed by Subhash Anand.
 The music rights were acquired by F Series Audio.

+Release

+The release of the film got delayed multiple times and film the film was released on 11 February 2022.